JuanBrachoDev/Vinyl/docs/readme/TESTING.md

         ![Checkout](user_stories/user/user_checkout.png)

     - Be able to check for a confirmation email upon successfully ordering any items.
-        > I can see in the order confirmation that an email was sent to my address and I can check the order details.
+        > I can see in the order confirmation that an email was sent to my address, and I can check the order details.
         ![Order Confirmation Email](user_stories/user/user_order_confirmation_email.png)

     - Be able to look for my order history to check past orders.